 - Events co-hosted and attended by Senate & House leadership, elite media, and leaders in the advocacy community

-Interns are an integral part of our team, and they work on a variety of tasks that are critical to our digital communications strategy, including:
+Interns are an integral part of our team, and they work on a variety of tasks that are critical to our digital and press communications strategy, including:

-- Social Media: Interns help develop daily content to advance Third Way's social media and networking presence.
+- Develop daily content to advance Third Way's social media and networking presence.

-- Relationship Building: Interns maintain the Third Way distribution lists and track our interactions with press using various customer relations management databases.
+- Prepare lists, track our interactions using various customer relations management databases.

-- Reporting: Interns help track and prepare reports on the progress of campaigns and products.
+- Track and prepare reports on the progress of campaigns and products.

-- Candidates must be a college student with an interest in and knowledge of the intersection of public policy, national politics, and journalism/media.
+- Candidates must be a college student with an interest in and knowledge of the intersection of public policy, national politics, and design, journalism or multimedia.

 - Research Skills: We're looking for someone who is a whiz on the Internet—checking quotes, chasing down facts, digging up poll results and election returns, able to distinguish between reliable and unreliable sources.